Outdoor Fun

 Look for wildflowers while hiking in East Texas.
 Photo Credit: Catherine Parker

-Stubblefield Recreation Area was built during the Depression by the Civilian Conservation Corps (CCC) in 1937.
-As a part of President Franklin Roosevelt’s New Deal Plan, young men developed parks across the U.S. in the 1930s.
+The Civilian Conservation Corps (CCC) built it in 1937 during the Depression as part of President Franklin Roosevelt’s New Deal Plan.
+Young men developed parks across the U.S. in the 1930s.

-Cagle Recreation Area offers a developed campground though not accessible from the Lone Star Hiking Trail.
+It offers a developed campground, though inaccessible from the Lone Star Hiking Trail.
 Find full-service hook-ups along with restrooms including showers.

 Cave Tours across Texas